-Downloads a file from the Web server to a client computer.

-Syntax

-void DownloadFile (string serverFile, boolean open)

-Argument Description serverFile A string containing the name of the file on the application's virtual file path on the Web server. open A boolean that determines whether to access the file in open mode or download mode.
-Values are: true Display the file directly in a browser window (open mode). false Display a dialog box that lets the user open the file, save the file, or cancel the download operation (download mode).
+Description Downloads a file from the Web server to a client computer.
+Syntax void DownloadFile (string serverFile, boolean open) Argument Description serverFile A string containing the name of the file on the application's virtual file path on the Web server. open A boolean that determines whether to access the file in open mode or download mode.
+Values are: • true Display the file directly in a browser window (open mode). • false Display a dialog box that lets the user open the file, save the file, or cancel the download operation (download mode).
+Return value None Usage Some types of files cannot be displayed directly in a browser window.

-Return value

-None

-Some types of files cannot be displayed directly in a browser window.
 For these types of files, the open argument is disregarded.
 Instead, the File Download dialog box displays as if you set the open argument to false, but the dialog box provides no option to open the file directly.
-In this case, users can only save the file to disk or cancel the download operation.

-If the file you indicate in the serverFile argument is not present on the server, application users do not see an error message.
-You can use the FileExists PowerScript function to make sure the file exists in the server directory before you call DownloadFile.

-The following example opens the file aaa.txt in download mode:
+In this case, users can only save the file to disk or cancel the download operation. application users do not see an error mes icate in the serverFile argument is not present on the server, do not see an error message.
+You can use the FileExists tion to make sure the file exists in the server directory before dFile.
+Examples The following exa ample opens the file aaa.txt in download mode: ed PBWEBFORM then adFile("c:\aaa.txt", false)

-'''

-#if defined PBWEBFORM then

-DownloadFile("c:\aaa.txt", false)

-#end if

-'''